sparky8512/yagrc/README.md

 ### Practical use of the importer module

 The primary motivation for `yagrc.importer` is to provide a drop-in replacement of the protoc-generated modules without having to rewrite the client code to access the classes differently.
-However, a grpc `channel` is needed to in order to load the protocol files, and that's usually not something you'll want to be opening at the top level of a module, so unless you use the lazy variant, the imports will probably need to be deferred to a function call.
+However, a grpc `channel` is needed in order to load the protocol files, and that's usually not something you'll want to be opening at the top level of a module, so unless you use the lazy variant, the imports will probably need to be deferred to a function call.
 You can do this just prior to using the grpc calls, as in the example above, but doing so would result in a lot of unnecessary work every time each function that uses grpc is called.

 An alternative is to load them in one place along with the deferred imports and keep track of whether or not it needs to be run:
 ```python